FaishalJ/FaishalJ/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Faishal Jaffar
 ======================================================================================================================================

-Front End Developer
+Full Stack Developer
 -------------------

-I am a Front-End Web Developer.
-Self-taught, and I've honed my skills through hands-on experience.
-My toolkit includes HTML, CSS and JavaScript, along with modern frameworks and libraries like React and Next.js, sass and typescript.
-What sets me apart is my dedication to learning and improving with each project.
-I believe in writing clean, and efficient code ensuring that every website I create is not only functional but also user-friendly.* 🌍  I'm based in Kuwait* 🖥️  See my portfolio at [MyProtfolio](http://faishaljaffar.netlify.app/)* ✉️  You can contact me at [faishaljaffar@gmail.com](mailto:faishaljaffar@gmail.com)* 🧠  I'm learning C#* 🤝  I'm open to collaborating on Open source projects* ⚡  I am currently laernig C# and dot net frame work, to integrate front-end features with back-end services seamlessly.
+I am a self-driven full-stack developer with a robust foundation in C#, ASP.NET Core, ASP.NET MVC, Web API and MySQL.
+My expertise extends to front-end development, where I excel in creating responsive and efficient web applications.
+I leverage a variety of coding languages and frameworks, including HTML, CSS, TypeScript, and React, to build user-centric solutions that align with business objectives.* 🌍  I'm based in Kuwait* 🖥️  See my portfolio at [MyProtfolio](http://faishaljaffar.netlify.app/)* ✉️  You can contact me at [faishaljaffar@gmail.com](mailto:faishaljaffar@gmail.com)* 🧠  I'm learning C#* 🤝  I'm open to collaborating on Open source projects* ⚡  I am currently laernig C# and dot net frame work, to integrate front-end features with back-end services seamlessly.

 ### Skills